Artistic Staff

 Dr. Thomas Octave

 Dr. Thomas Octave has earned degrees from Carnegie Mellon University, Duquesne University and The Graduate Theological Foundation.
 As a conductor, Thomas is frequently seen in a multitude of varied genres of music.
+This year marks his fourteenth year as the music director of the Westmoreland Choral Society.
 At home in the theater, he has conducted numerous operas and musicals, He has collaborated with choreographer Maria Caruso, jazz legend Joe Negri, the River City Brass Band, prepared choruses for collaborations with Pittsburgh Symphony Orchestra at Saint Vincent College.

 A champion of new music, Thomas has premiered several major works by composer Nancy Galbraith, including her “O Magnum Mysterium”, “God of Justice”, “Ave Maria”, “Music When Soft Voices Die”, “Novena”, “Lumen Christi”, and “Hodie”.
+This season he will conduct the world premier of Nancy Galbraith’s “Stabat Mater”.
 In demand as a clinician, he has presented workshops and guest conducted ensembles for Indiana University of Pennsylvania, John Carroll University, Carnegie Mellon University, Benet Academy, District, Region/State and County Choral Festivals, and workshops for local high schools.
 Thomas has presented music for the First Lady of Uganda and The Queen of Jordan upon their visits to the Pacem In Terris Institute.
 He has also served as the assistant conductor of the Bach Choir in Pittsburgh.
 At Saint Procopius Abbey in Lisle, Illinois, he presented a series of concerts for peace in the Holy Land.

 ACCOMPANIST